-- Safety: could enhance - Simplification: could improve ATCO workload, maintain delay absorption, maintain disruption recovery, maintain airport capacity, and maintain network capacity.
+- Safety: could enhance - Simplification: could improve delay absorption, maintain disruption recovery, maintain airport capacity and maintain network capacity.
+Could reduce ATCO workload.
 Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions